A Gluten-Free Getaway at Sandals St. Vincent

 Google Translate is a lifesaver when you encounter languages you don't understand.
 You can translate text, spoken words, and even images.
 The conversation mode allows you to have real-time, two-way conversations with someone speaking a different language.

-This app is so important for gluten-free travelers that don’t speak the local languages.
-While in some Spanish speaking countries you might be able to simply say “sin gluten”, you might also need to communicate with more detail at times.
+This app is so important for gluten-free travelers who don’t speak the local languages.
+While in some Spanish-speaking countries you might be able to simply say “sin gluten”, you might also need to communicate with more detail at times.

 Trip Plans